asgardeo/mobile-ui-sdks/docs/website/android/start.md

 internal fun LandingScreen() {
     val authenticationStateFlow = authenticationProvider.getAuthenticationStateFlow()

-    isLoggedInStateFlow()
-    handleAuthenticationState(authenticationStateFlow)
+    IsLoggedInStateFlow()
+    HandleAuthenticationState(authenticationStateFlow)
 }

+@Composable
-private fun isLoggedInStateFlow() {
+private fun IsLoggedInStateFlow(context: Context) {
+    LaunchedEffect(key1 = Unit) {
         GlobalScope.launch {
-        authenticationProvider.isLoggedInStateFlow(context) // [!code highlight]
+            authenticationProvider.isLoggedInStateFlow(context)
         }
     }
+}

+@Composable
-private fun handleAuthenticationState(authenticationStateFlow: SharedFlow<AuthenticationState>) {
+private fun HandleAuthenticationState(authenticationStateFlow: SharedFlow<AuthenticationState>) {
+    LaunchedEffect(key1 = Unit) {
         GlobalScope.launch {
-        state.collect {
+            authenticationStateFlow.collect {
                 when (it) {
                     is AuthenticationState.Initial -> {
                         // pre /authorize
                         authenticationProvider.initializeAuthentication(context)  // [!code highlight]
                     }
                     is AuthenticationState.Unauthenticated -> {
                     /**
                         * Gets called when /authorize and /authn responds with an “INCOMPLETE” state.
                         * This means authentication flow is still not completed and a particular step is getting
                         * challenged for authentication.
                         */
                         LoginForm(it.authenticationFlow)
                     }
                     is AuthenticationState.Error -> {
                     /**
                         * Gets called when /authorize and /authn responds with an “FAILED_INCOMPLETE” state
                         * which responds at an error of a particular authentication step */
                     }
                     is AuthenticationState.Authenticated -> {
                     /**
                         * Gets called when /authn responds with an “SUCCESS” state.
 This means
                         * authentication flow is completed */

                         onSuccessfulLogin()
                     }
                     is AuthenticationState.Loading -> {
                         // Show loading
+                    }
                 }
             }
         }